-During pregnancy, your body is likely to undergo many changes.
+During pregnancy, your body is likely to undergo several changes.
 While some can make you happy, others can cause pain and discomfort.

-One such unavoidable pain is pelvic girdle pain that affects about 80% of pregnant women.
-The pain can have a significant impact on your daily activities, which can also lead to a chronic disabling condition later in life (1).
+One such pain is pelvic girdle pain that affects about 80% of pregnant women.
+The pain might impact on your daily activities, and in some women might lead to a chronic condition later (1).

 What Is Pelvic Girdle Pain?

 The pelvis, which is the largest bone of the skeleton, is where the hip bones are situated.
 The pubic symphysis joins them at the front, and two sacroiliac joints link it at the back.
 A strong network of ligaments surrounds these joints, keeping the bones intact.

 Pelvic girdle pain (PGP) refers to the pain anywhere from the front of the pelvis to the back, buttocks or down the leg, groin, lower abdomen, inner thigh, and vaginal area.
 The pain can be mild to severe.
 Severe pain might limit your mobility.

 It may begin anytime during pregnancy or when you are nearing labor.
 It can develop after delivery as well (2).

 - You might feel the pain during early pregnancy (or first trimester) or a few days before labor.